chardso/Rosemary-growing/README.md

 Internationally the leading regions of rosemary production are the Mediterranean countries,Northern Africa,England,Mexico and the USA.

 Major production areas in south Africa include,maluti mountains in the eastern free state,Gau-teng,Limpopo,Northwest mpumalanga,eastern and western cape provinces.

+PLANT DESCRIPTION.

+Rosemary is an evergreen plant,shrubby herb that grows to aheight of 1 to 2m With a unique a romantic odour and acamphoraceous undertone.

+The erect stems are divided into numerous long,slender branches that have ash coloured and scaly bark.

+LEAVES.

+The branches bear opposite, leathery thick leaves which are lustrous,linear,dark green above and downy white below.

+FLOWER.

+The flowers are small and pale blue to deep blue.

+Much of the volatile essential oils reside in their calyces.